 - 1/2 cup diced (dried apricots)

 Coconut Chia Seed Pudding

-Cover tightly with plastic wrap and chill in the refrigerator for at least for hours.
-The mixture will take on a pudding like texture as it sits.
+- Cover tightly with plastic wrap and chill in the refrigerator for at least four hours.
+The mixture will take on a pudding-like texture as it sits.

-Store the in an air tight container for up to 2 weeks or in the freezer for up to 2 months.
+- Store them in an airtight container for up to 2 weeks or in the freezer for up to 2 months.

 To Assemble the Puddings